Lighting 101: Umbrella Swivel Adapters

 To attach your flash to a light stand, you'll need an umbrella swivel adapter.
 They are also called umbrella adapters, or just "swivels."

 This pretty straightforward.
-These are rugged and cheap at about ($15).
+These are rugged and cheap.
+My recommendation, the LumoPro LP679 (seen above) clocks in at $16.
 Top to bottom, here's how they work.

-This is a hole and clamp which holds the optical umbrella (more on that in a bit) which you will use to soften your flash's light.
-Even if you are not using an umbrella (which you will not do all of the time) you need this to attach a flash to a light stand, or anything els that is tipped with a 5/8" male stud.
+Moving down, this is the small hole and clamp which holds the optical umbrella (more on that in a bit) which you will use to soften your flash's light.
+But even if you are not using an umbrella (which you will not do all of the time) you will still need the swivel in order to attach a flash to a light stand, or anything else that is tipped with a 5/8" male stud.

 You put the umbrella shaft into the hole and clamp down the screw.
 Pretty simple.
 If you are doing it right (i.e., not backwards) the umbrella shaft should point about ten degrees up (instead of down) to offset the fact that the flash is a little off-center due to the mount.